annenas/static-site-generator/README.md

 The `layout` file in the `templates` folder contains boilerplate code like `<html>`, `<head>` and `<body>` tags.
 It also contains things that are similar across all pages, like links to CSS and JavaScript files.

 The `pages` folder is used for creating pages that will be compiled into HTML.
-Once they are compiled, they will be placed in the `dist` folder.
+Once they are compiled, they will be placed in the newly created `dist` folder.

 ### Usage